Employer Insights

 Employees experiencing sexual harassment should file a complaint as soon as possible.
 If an employee files a complaint, a prompt, thorough, and confidential (if possible) investigation should be completed within 30 days.

-Employees who have fallen victim to sexual harassment in the workplace should first contact the individual or office that has been designated to receive such complaints by their employer.
-Afterward, there a number of other options available:
+Employees that have fallen victim to sexual harassment in the workplace should first contact the individual or office that has been designated to receive such complaints by his or her employer.
+Afterward, there are a number of other options available:

 Consult an Attorney